 Then you top it with some thick chocolate pudding (I chose dark chocolate pudding because I love the rich taste, but you could use milk chocolate instead).
 And finally, you cover it all with a layer of whipped topping, which gives it a beautifully light and airy quality that just takes it to that next level of heavenly perfection.

-For weeks, I tried searching for the recipe online, but I couldn’t find the exact combination of ingredients that Aunt Barb had used.
-So I called my friend and begged her to track down the original.
+I called my friend and begged her to track down the recipe.
 Thankfully she obliged, and now I have the chance to make it for myself, and share it with you!
 I’m not kidding — if you make this, you will be the hero of everyone in the room.

 Make Ahead Tips:

 You should make the chocolate pudding ahead to give it time to set, but I recommend making the rest of the dessert on the day you plan to serve it.
 The cornflake mixture starts to lose its crunch after about 24 hours, so keep that in mind when you’re timing everything.